Scott Burrell: Personal life

 Following the Chicago Bulls' 1998 championship, Connecticut Governor John G. Rowland issued a proclamation of October 20, 1998 as "Scott Burrell Day," after the town of Hamden presented Burrell with a "key to the city."
 Burrell is married to SportsNet New York reporter Jeané Coakley.
 They have two children.
-His niece is the USA Eagles womens Rugby Union Lock Alycia Washington.
+His niece is the USA Eagles women's Rugby Union Lock Alycia Washington.